-Statement runs can be performed either manually or through the scheduler (configured in the Settings tab).
+You can generate statements manually or through the scheduler (configured in the Settings tab).
 Finished or in-progress statement runs can be viewed in the Executions tab.

 On average, statements can take approximately 30 seconds for processing.
 Large-scale processing (for example, 1,000 statements) can take up to 10-20 minutes.

-Statement runs can be performed outside of the recurring schedule.
+Statements can be generated outside of the recurring schedule.
 Ad-hoc statement runs do not affect the recurring schedule.
-You will get the recurring statements no matter how many times you manually perform statement runs.
+You will get the recurring statements no matter how many times you manually generated statements.

 Ad-hoc statement runs will use the configurations on the Settings page and require a time range that concludes on the current day.
 There are no limitations to creating multiple statements for the same time period.